mzac/gitlab-icinga2-ci-cd/README.md

 Now that we have the public and private keys generated, we need to put them in the right place.

-To deploy the public key to our production Icinga2 server, look at this file and copy the contents to clipboard:
+To deploy the public key to our production Icinga2 server, look at your file and copy the contents to clipboard:

 * Note, please generate your own keys, do not use these example keys!!!